apache/struts-site/source/announce.md

 Should any issues arise with your use of any version of the Struts framework, please post your comments to the user list, and, if appropriate, file a tracking ticket.

+You can download these versions from our [download](download.html#prior-releases) page.

 #### 18 March 2016 - Struts 2.3.28 General Availability with Security Fix Release {#a20160318}